Acalgorithm21/DataStructuresJava/README.md

 # DataStructuresJava

+👋 Welcome

-Hello, welcome to my Datastructures repository, the purpose of this repository is to demostrate the concepts of abstract data types and their implementations using data strucutures along with common algoritms.
+Hello, and welcome to my Data Structures and Algorithms repository.

+The purpose of this repository is to demonstrate my understanding of Abstract Data Types (ADTs) and their implementations using various data structures, along with commonly used algorithms.
-The code in this repository will be in the Java programming language and my goal is to demonstrate my knowledge in this sector of computer science and cool implementations.
-This repository is for recruiters, collaborators, and students.
+All implementations are written in Java, and my goal is to showcase my knowledge in this core area of Computer Science through clean, efficient, and well-structured solutions.

-Features included in this repository includes
+This repository is intended for:
+💼 Recruiters
+🤝 Collaborators
+🎓 Students and learners

+🚀 Features Included:

-1. Clean and readable java code
+✔ Clean and readable Java code
-2. Comments and explaionations explaining logic followed with Java best code practices
-3. Concepts including Time and Space Complexity followed by code examples
-4. Multiple approaches for important problems and comparisons
-5. Edge cases handled
+✔ Proper comments explaining logic and design decisions ✔ Implementation following Java best coding practices ✔ Time and Space Complexity analysis included with solutions ✔ Multiple approaches for important problems with comparisons ✔ Edge cases considered and handled

-Technologies used
+🛠 Technologies Used
-1.Java(JDK)
+Java (JDK)
-2.Jgrasp IDE
+jGRASP IDE